jdmonaco/obsidian-space-control/README.md

 **Minimal recommended setup:**

 - **mdformat-frontmatter**: Preserves YAML frontmatter (essential for Obsidian)
-- **mdformat-tight-lists**: Automatic tight list formatting (aggressively removes empty lines between list items)
+- **mdformat-space-control**: Automatic tight list formatting (aggressively removes empty lines between list items)

 **Optional mdformat plugins (see [full list](https://mdformat.readthedocs.io/en/stable/users/plugins.html)):**

 - **mdformat-gfm**: Support GitHub-Flavored Markdown (GFM) extensions (note: may conflict with tight-list processing)
 - **[mdformat-simple-breaks](https://github.com/csala/mdformat-simple-breaks)**: Correct mdformat's flavor of thematic breaks

-**Note**: The mdformat-tight-lists plugin is opinionated and converts loose lists to tight lists.
+**Note**: The mdformat-space-control plugin is opinionated and converts loose lists to tight lists.
 This yields a semantic change: more lists will contain only bare list items that are *not* encapsulated in `<p>` tags.
-This is intentional &mdash; as a result the Obsidian Tight Lists Formatter plugin calls `mdformat` (when enabled) with its `--no-validate` option to prevent validation errors.
+This is intentional &mdash; as a result the Obsidian Space Control plugin calls `mdformat` (when enabled) with its `--no-validate` option to prevent validation errors.

 ## Usage